umitkablan/vim-auf/README.md

   \ 'ID'        : 'mytypefmt0',        " ID is the basename of the autoload/* file and unique
   \ 'executable': 'mytypefmt',         " Executable name
   \ 'filetypes' : ['mytype', 'mytyp'], " All types this formatter activates for
-  \ 'ranged'    : 0,                   " Tell whether formatter supports line range
-  \ 'fileout'   : 1                    " Is formatter capable of outputting to a file or not (stdout)
+  \ 'probefiles': ['.mytyp', '_mytyp'] " Probe those to auto-set formatter for project.
+OPTIONAL.
   \ }

 function! auf#formatters#mytypefmt0#define() abort
   return s:definition
 endfunction

-" Should return the command line string to execute the formatter.
+" Should return the command line arguments for executable.
+" Note that no line range yet.
-" The declarations we made above and this function's return should sync; meaning if file " output declared to be 0, then outpath below should not be used and returned command " line should be outputting to standard output function! auf#formatters#mytypefmt0#cmd(ftype, inpath, outpath, line0, line1) abort let mode = '' if a:ftype ==# 'mytype'
+" 'confpath' will be filled only if 'probefiles' is defined above " and is found in directory hierarchy function! auf#formatters#mytypefmt0#cmdArgs(ftype, confpath) abort let mode = '' if a:ftype ==# 'mytype'
     let mode = '-m mytype'